themightyglider/RogueBox-Adventures/README.md

 In the time between two milestone releases snapshots with version names like 'S170216' will be released in order to ilustrate the progress.
 These snapshots arn't compatible to any other version.

-## How do I Play? what are the keybindings?
+## How do I Play?
+What are the keybindings?

 RBA can be played with the keybord, mouse/touchscreen or a gamepad.